jaywcjlove/sgo/README.md

 **features**

 - 🗂 Serve static content like scripts, styles, images from a directory
-- 🖥 Reroute all non-file requests like / or /admin to a single file
+- 🖥 Reroute all non-file requests like `/` or `/admin` to a single file
 - ♻️ Reload the browser when project files get added, removed or modified
 - 📚 Readable source code that encourages learning and contribution
+- 💥 Remove the redundancy [proxy](https://github.com/jaywcjlove/mocker-api) feature, Please use [mocker-api](https://github.com/jaywcjlove/mocker-api).

 ## Usage